England | Scotland | Wales | Northern Ireland | Ireland

 Sue has been with the practice for 15 years as well as administration and dispensary responsibilities, Sue also runs phlebotomy clinics.

-The administrative team consists of an Administrator, 2 Secretaries and 6 Receptionists.
+The administrative team consists of 2 Secretaries, 4 Administrators and 6 Receptionists.

-The community/district nursing team is based at The Three Legged Cross Surgery.
+The community/district nursing team is based in St Leonards.

 A health visitor is a registered nurse who has received training particularly related to babies, children and pregnant women.
 Their role is to provide families with children under five years old with support and advice around the general aspects of mental, physical and social wellbeing.

-The Health Visiting Team is based at The Three Legged Cross Surgery.
+The Health Visiting Team is based in Verwood.